Nobuyoshi Sano: Early life

 In elementary school, Sano listened to Yellow Magic Orchestra and played Space Invaders, gaining interest in both video games and music.
 Prior to joining Namco, he had no inclination towards composing video game music, although he did write music with various synths as a hobby.
-The first synth he bought was a Korg MS-10, while he borrowed other synths from friends as he could not afford those.
+The first synth he bought was a Korg MS-10, borrowing other synths from friends.
 During his time at university, he studied telecommunication engineering.

 Namco (1992–2001)

 After graduating from university in 1992, Sano found two jobs for Korg and Namco.
-As he felt that the atmosphere of Korg's workplace was stoic and unwelcoming, he settled with a position as a sound designer at Namco.
+Disliking the atmosphere of Korg's workplace, he settled with a position as a sound designer at Namco.
 Sano's first project was Zombie Castle, which he created the sound effects for.
 The following year, he composed the score of Numan Athletics, taking inspiration from techno.
-Sano also scored "Rare Hero" for Ridge Racer, a series he has composed additional music for since.
-During his early years at the company, he worked closely with senior composer Shinji Hosoe on several game projects, along with Ayako Saso, Takayuki Aihara and junior composer Hiroto Sasaki.
+Sano also scored "Rare Hero" for Ridge Racer, a series he has provided music for since.
+During his early years at the company, he worked closely with senior composer Shinji Hosoe on several game projects, along with Ayako Saso, Takayuki Aihara and Hiroto Sasaki.
 He contributed several tracks to albums on Hosoe's Troubadour Record label and was also a member of his groups, Oriental Magnetic Yellow (OMY) and Manikyua-Dan.
 OMY was a group parodying Yellow Magic Orchestra, where he was named Ryuichi Sanomoto, parodying Ryuichi Sakamoto.

-Following the departure of Hosoe along with co-workers Saso and Aihara who all joined Arika, Sano composed for Tekken 3 in 1996 with Keiichi Okabe.
-Serving as the sound director, he took a big beat approach to the music with a slower tempo than the music found in previous games, as this genre had not previously been utilized in games.
-Game director Katsuhiro Harada initially did not understand the big beat direction, but Sano was able to convince him that it would work well in the series.
-During development, a tester criticized the music and wanted the music to sound closer to Virtua Fighter; this angered Sano, although the report was dismissed.
+Following the transfer of Hosoe, Saso, and Aihara to Arika, Sano composed for Tekken 3 in 1996 with Keiichi Okabe.
+Serving as the sound director, he took a big beat approach to the music with a slower tempo than the music found in previous games.
+Some staff, including game director Katsuhiro Harada initially did not understand the big beat direction, but Sano convinced him that it would fit well.
 Both Sano and Okabe later worked on the PS1 version along with other colleagues, as well as both the arcade and PS2 versions of Tekken Tag Tournament.
-In 2000, Sano composed two tracks for Ridge Racer V, whose soundtrack was directed by Kohta Takahashi, who selected "cutting edge" artists and composers to contribute to the soundtrack, including colleague Yuu Miyake and German trance musician Mijk van Dijk.
-At the time it had been 5 years since he last worked on a game in the series, and he did not expect to have ever become involved again.
+In 2000, Sano composed two tracks for Ridge Racer V under the direction of Kohta Takahashi, along with colleague Yuu Miyake and various others.
+This was the first Ridge Racer game he composed for since Rave Racer in 1995.
 His final in-house work at Namco was sound design for the unreleased game Starblade: Operation Blue Planet.